tuimac/tagdns_old/docker/jenkins/README.md

 ```
 $ ./run.sh create
 ```

+And there is `./run.sh help` to help you understand how to use `run.sh`.

 #### Set items through Jenkins CLI

 Bash user can execute like below but other users couldn't.